 Location Elopement Planning

 - Choose a place that is meaningful.
-It could where your partner proposed, your first vacation destination, or a location that’s been on your bucket list for years
+It could be where your partner proposed, your first vacation destination, or a location that’s been on your bucket list for years.

 - Use your favorite season as a guide.
-Because you’ll be out in nature, you should choose a date in which you feel comfortable outside!
-If you want to get married in the mountains, but hate cold weather, opt for a summer wedding.
+Because you’ll be out in nature, you should choose a date that you’ll feel comfortable outside!
+If you want to get married in the mountains but hate cold weather, opt for a summer wedding.
 If you love the idea of a desert adventure elopement but don’t want to break a sweat, choose a fall or winter date when temperatures are cooler.
 When doing your research on seasons in specific regions, be sure to look at average temperatures, rainfall averages, and so on.
 While you can’t guarantee the weather on your elopement day, you’ll have a better chance of getting ideal weather if you plan ahead!

 - Research the best time to visit.
 Beyond making sure you’ll have nice weather, you’ll want to check things like peak seasons and local holidays.
 If you’re going to a remote location, crowds might not be much of a concern, but local holidays–especially in smaller towns or villages—could make it harder to find accommodations, food, and so on.
 If you’re going to a place that’s guaranteed to have lots of adventure-loving tourists, we recommend looking into a date in the shoulder season so you’ll have a better chance of securing the location—and tourist-free photos—you want.